flutter-mapbox-gl/maps/CONTRIBUTING.md

 We welcome contributions to this repository.
 Please follow these steps if you're interested in making contributions:

-1. Please familiarize yourself with the [install process](https://github.com/mapbox/flutter-mapbox-gl#getting-started).
+1. Please familiarize yourself with the [process of running the example app](https://github.com/tobrun/flutter-mapbox-gl#running-the-example-app) and [add a Mapbox access token](https://github.com/tobrun/flutter-mapbox-gl#adding-a-mapbox-access-token) as described in the Readme.
 2. Ensure that existing [pull requests](https://github.com/mapbox/flutter-mapbox-gl/pulls) and [issues](https://github.com/mapbox/flutter-mapbox-gl/issues) don’t already cover your contribution or question.

-3. Create a new branch that will contain your contributed code and eventually create a pull request once you're done making changes.
+3. Create a new branch that will contain your contributed code.
+Along with your contribution you should also adapt the example app to showcase any new features or APIs you have developed.
+This also makes testing your contribution much easier.
+Eventually create a pull request once you're done making changes.

 4. If there are any changes that developers should be aware of, please update the [changelog](https://github.com/mapbox/flutter-mapbox-gl/blob/master/CHANGELOG.md) once your pull request has been merged to the `master` branch.